Apprentice Program

 • Mathematics

-• Wilderness (the Wilderness Apprentice works with the Dean of Students to teach our mandatory elective, Practices and Principles: Ethics of the Natural World and as well as assists the Director of Wilderness Programs in route planning and gear organization)
+• Wilderness: The Wilderness Apprentice works with the Semester Directors to teach our mandatory elective, Practices and Principles: Ethics of the Natural World, and assists the Director of Wilderness Programs with route planning and gear organization.

-• Communications (the Communications Apprentice works closely with the Admissions and Advancement team; there is no teaching component to this position)
+• Marketing and Communications: The Marketing and Communications Apprentice works closely with the Admissions and Advancement Departments; no teaching component.

 Residential Life